 “Exercise typically triggers an increase in heart rate, which explains how you feel after a few minutes of bulldog yoga.”

 While experts don’t necessarily advise fitness enthusiasts to work out at their maximum heart rate for an extended period of time, they do recommend finding a place somewhere between that rate and your sitting heart rate, where your ticker actually helps you burn the max amount of fat.
-In this way, bulldog yoga becomes one of the best exercises to lose weight.
+Low impact yoga for weight loss is also effective for losing weight and, in this way, Bulldog Yoga becomes one of the best methods to lose weight.

 There’s other evidence out there pointing to the weight loss benefits of yoga.
 Some of those benefits stem from the mental side of things.